chikamichi/amb/README.md

 **ambiguous function/operator** pattern, a computation tool useful for constraint programming and constraint satisfaction problems solving.

-This little gem currently focus on implementing backtracking, which is "a general algorithm for finding all (or some) solutions to some computational problem, that incrementally builds candidates to the solutions, and abandons each partial candidate c ("backtracks") as
+This little gem currently focuses on implementing backtracking, which is "a general algorithm for finding all (or some) solutions to some computational problem, that incrementally builds candidates to the solutions, and abandons each partial candidate c ("backtracks") as